Applying for a hostel or supported accommodation

-You can apply directly to some hostels and supported accommodation in the district, others only accept referrals from the Housing Advice Team at AVDC.
+You can apply directly to some hostels and supported accommodation in the district, others only accept referrals from the Housing Advice Team at Buckinghamshire Council.

-If you wish to be referred to one of the hostels below contact us, or in an emergency call us 01296 585168.
+If you wish to be referred to one of the hostels below or for advice on the level of benefit you are entitled to contact us, or call us on 01296 585168

 Beacon Youth Trust Foyer